workdojos/Dojos-Fresh-Hugo-Theme/content/why.md

 {{% title3 "We will empower you." %}}
 {{% subtitle5 "Confidence anywhere.
 Anytime." %}}
 Even the brightest minds can't do it all.
 We all have something to give.
 We all have something to share.
 We all could use some help sometimes.
-We want to be your ally.
-Your biggest fan.
-We will help you build and we will help you grow.

 The key to confidence.
 Having someone on your side!